-With countless types of skincare acid available (some of which aren’t actually even acids, confusingly enough) each one with its own potency levels and effects on the skin, it can get confusing.
+With countless types of skincare acid available, from AHAs to BHAs, and now PHA skincare is trending (some of which aren’t actually even acids, confusingly enough) each one with its own potency levels and effects on the skin, it can get confusing.

 That’s why we’ve decided to consulted the experts.
 And they don't come more expert than Dr Ifeoma Ejikeme, an aesthetic doctor, Medical Director of the award-winning Adonia Clinic and honorary guest lecturer on aesthetic medicine at Queen Mary University.
 In short, Dr Ejikeme really knows her stuff when it comes to the skin.

-Read on to discover the five skincare acids worth knowing, the skin type they work best on and how you should use them.
+Read on to discover the five skincare acids worth knowing, the skin type they work best on, and how to exfoliate your face with them.
 Plus, we reveal our top product pick for each variety, so you can get the most out of acids in your skincare routine.